selivan/ansible_ipmi_lan_manage/README.md

 # Variables:

-Query the current IPMI settings for each host and attempt to save them to host_vars/{{ inventory_hostname_short }}/ipmi unless you already ipmi: defined somewhere.
+Query the current IPMI settings for each host and attempt to save them to host_vars/{{inventory_hostname_short}}/ipmi unless you already have ipmi: defined somewhere.

 	get_ipmi: True  # Default: False